 Beginning in January, 2014, I was awarded the title of Carleton Buehl McCulloch Professor of Pediatrics.

-For well over 20 years, my independent career focus has been on gaining an understanding of the role that the bHLH Hand/Twist-family of proteins plays during heart development.
+For over 25 years, my independent career focus has been on gaining an understanding of the role that the bHLH Hand/Twist-family of proteins plays during heart development.
 My group has established that these factors have broad dimerization characteristics and that phosphoregulation of these proteins helps define bHLH partner choice.
 We have gone on to show that Hand/Twist-family gene dosage within a cell defines a bHLH code, which orchestrates cell specification, differentiation, and morphological patterning.
 This mechanism is directly involved in causing the human disease.
-We have recently discovered that bHLH partner choice pays a key role in the patterning of the face during embryonic development.
-Hand1 expression within the distal cap of the 1st pharyngeal arch is not necessary for normal craniofacial morphogenesis; however when Hand1 dimer mutant knock in alleles are activated within the endogenous Hand1 expression domain, there is a pronounced mid face clefting that results from disruption of FGF and SHH signaling and causes wide spread non-cell autonomous cell death within forming 1st pharyngeal arch.
+We have discovered that bHLH partner choice pays a key role in the patterning of the face during embryonic development.
+Hand1 expression within the distal cap of the 1st pharyngeal arch is not necessary for normal craniofacial morphogenesis; however, when HAND1 dimer mutant knock in alleles are activated within the endogenous Hand1 expression domain, there is a pronounced mid face clefting that results from disruption of FGF and SHH signaling resulting in wide spread non-cell autonomous cell death within the forming 1st pharyngeal arch.